-(Editor’s note: If you need help finding that dream home in France, Alice Verberne is available for consultations and advice at email@example.com.)
+(Editor’s note: If you need help finding that affordable dream home in France, Alice Verberne is available for consultations and advice at [email protected].)

 When shopping around for a good deal on a French property you’ll find an overwhelming amount of fabulous homes.
 And that’s the problem … it is overwhelming.

-I know a couple who has been searching for over a year now.
+I know a couple who has been searching for over a year now for that affordable dream home.

 They’ve looked at all sorts of options: